danilapog/docspace-mcp/docs/distribution/build-from-source.md

   ./bin/onlyoffice-docspace-mcp
   ```

-## Desktop Extension
+## MCP Bundle

-Building the Desktop Extension requires [Node.js] version 24 or higher and
+Building the MCP bundle requires [Node.js] version 24 or higher and [pnpm]
-[pnpm] version 10 or higher to be installed on your system.
+version 10 or higher to be installed on your system.

-Running the Desktop Extension requires [Node.js] version 18 or higher to be
+Running the MCP bundle requires [Node.js] version 18 or higher to be installed
-installed on your system.
+on your system.

 This project uses [mise], a polyglot tool version manager, to manage development
 tool versions.
 If you have experience with tools like [asdf], [nvm], [nodenv],